Censorship of X: Egypt

 Twitter was inaccessible in Egypt on January 25, 2011, during the 2011 Egyptian revolution.
 Some news reports blamed the government of Egypt for blocking it.
 Vodafone Egypt, Egypt's largest mobile network operator, denied responsibility for the action in a tweet.
 Twitter's news releases did not state who the company believed instituted the block.
 As of January 26, Twitter was still confirming that the service was blocked in Egypt.
 On January 27, various reports claimed that access to the entire Internet from within Egypt had been shut down.

 Shortly after the Internet shutdown, engineers at Google, Twitter, and SayNow, a voice-messaging startup company acquired by Google in January, announced the Speak To Tweet service.
 Google stated in its official blog that the goal of the service was to assist Egyptian protesters in staying connected during the Internet shutdown.
 Users could phone in a tweet by leaving a voicemail and use the Twitter hashtag #Egypt.
 These comments could be accessed without an Internet connection by dialing the same designated phone numbers.
 Those with Internet access could listen to the comments by visiting twitter.com/speak2tweet.

 On February 2, 2011, connectivity was re-established by the four main Egyptian service providers.
 A week later, the heavy filtering that occurred at the height of the revolution had ended.

 Nepal

-The government of Nepal blocked access to Twitter from September 4 to 9, 2025, after the company did not comply with local regulations pertaining to local registration.
+The government of Nepal blocked access to X from September 4 to 9, 2025, after the company did not comply with local regulations pertaining to local registration.
 The block contributed to anti-corruption protests in Nepal.